 Is it worth rewiring an old house?

-Yes, it’s worth rewiring an old house.
+It’s not only worth rewiring an old house, it’s an important safety measure and a way of protecting your investment.
 Replacing outdated wiring can help prevent a house fire and add value to the property.
 Plus, updated, energy-efficient fixtures are sometimes included in a remodeling job of this scope, which can potentially lower utility costs.

 How much does it cost to replace all the electrical wiring in a house?